Mean curvature flow with obstacles: a viscosity approach: Comparison with a variational discrete scheme and long-time behavior

 \subsection{Passing to the limit}

-Now, we want to define an iterative scheme like \eqref{mindisc} for the whole $u_0$.
-We assume that every level-set of $u_0$ is a minimizing hull ($E_0$ is assumed to be one and one can choose the other level sets of $u$ as we like to get this property).
-We define an evolution $u_h : \Rn \times [0,T[ \to [-1,1]$ by setting for all $s \in [-1,1]$, $E_s := \{u_0 \ls s\}$ and
+Now, we want to define a similar iterative scheme but for the whole $u_0$.
+We assume that every level-set of $u_0$ is a minimizing hull ($E_0$ is assumed to be one and one can choose the other level sets of $u$ as we like to get this property). \begin{rem}Starting from a minimizing hull $E_0$, it is easy to construct such a $u_0$.
+Let $\tilde u_0 $ be the signed distance function to $E_0$ truncated to $[-1,1]$.
+Let us define $u_0$ by replacing the level sets of $\tilde u_0$ $\tilde E_s := \{\tilde u_0 \ls s\}$ by $E_s$ the smallest (with respect to the inclusion) minimizer of $\per$ among the sets containing $\tilde E_s.$ \\ By definition, such sets must be minimizing hulls and the inclusion of the level sets is preserved so we can define $u_0$ by setting